tim-koko/website/content/en/blog/2026-kubernetes-hotel.md

 * **The Background Room Service (Backend):** When a guest presses the button for room service, they don't see what goes on in the basement.
 The backend team builds the invisible logic: How quickly is the order forwarded to the kitchen?
 How is the room bill calculated correctly?

 * **The Room Configuration:** The developers determine the fine details of the rooms.
 They pack the software features into so-called Helm Charts.
 These are essentially the detailed interior design plans for every single bungalow.
-They specify: "In this room, the light switch is to the left of the door, and the television automatically starts on channel 1."
+They specify: "In this room, the sofa is white, the cushions are blue, and the television automatically starts on channel 1."

 The platform team ensures that the hotel has electricity, water, and a secure roof.
 The application developers make sure that the stay is a fantastic experience for the guest.
 Only through this teamwork does the hotel truly come to life.